-Monarch on blazing star courtesy of Ken Slade/Creative Commons.
+Monarch butterfly on blazing star.
+Photo courtesy of Brett Whaley/Creative Commons.

-Don’t think of the monarch as one butterfly, think of it as a mosaic of prairie plants and animals that all need the same things - soil, sun and time to grow.
-Even in the face of massive habitat loss, we at the U.S. Fish and Wildlife Service have been making a home for monarchs and species of the the wider prairie ecosystem for decades.
+The monarch is more than one butterfly.
+Think of it as an ambassador to a mosaic of prairie plants and animals that all need soil, sun and time to grow.
+In the face of massive habitat loss, we at the U.S. Fish and Wildlife Service have been making a home for monarchs and species of the wider prairie ecosystem for decades.
 Now you can too in your own backyard.

 Our prairie restoration is intentional.
 Like a doctor fixing a sick patient, the way to health is to nurture the patient over time.
 Our prescription to improve health, called a habitat management plan, varies depending on the site.
 Factors that contribute to the plan include a plant survey to see what is already growing on the site, soil samples and drainage.
 Once we have the information, plants are selected to best improve the prairie’s health.
-This is something that you can help with, even if you live in the city and have only a small curbside boulevard.
+This is something that you can do, even if you live in the city and have only a small curbside boulevard.
 If you use the right plants, you can attract monarchs to your backyard, providing an essential migration path.

 Prairie restoration is a year-round effort, even in the cold, dark winter.
 We wanted to offer you a snapshot of what we are doing this time of year on some of our national wildlife refuges and wetland management districts to get ready for the growing season.
 You can adapt these steps for your own backyard.